 This is Plesk bug with ID #PPPM-4692 .
 It was fixed in Plesk Onyx 17.5.3 , and a fix for Plesk 12.5 will be included in one of the next updates.
-Debian/Ubuntu distros are not affected to the problem, as they use pyinotify as a monitoring backend.
+Debian/Ubuntu distributions are not affected to the problem, as they use pyinotify as a monitoring backend.

 Upgrade to the latest Plesk version.

 (where X.X is a Python version).
 The lines to add are marked with '+' sign:

 cur = self._db.cursor() cur.execute("PRAGMA foreign_keys = ON;") + cur.execute("PRAGMA synchronous = OFF;") + cur.execute("PRAGMA journal_mode = MEMORY;") try: cur.execute("SELECT version FROM fail2banDb LIMIT 1")